soixantecircuits/nd/README.md

 The main tutorial can be found [here](docs/TutoNeodymium.md).

-Common topics are discussed in the [docs](http://soixantecircuits.github.io/nd).
+Common topics are discussed in [the documentation](http://soixantecircuits.github.io/nd).
 Make sure to read it!

 ## Usage